filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled if there is a need to debug the Mesa libraries/drivers or applications linked against them.

-### egl
-Pass the `-Degl=enabled` and `-Dglvnd=true` options to the meson build script.
-Build and install the `libEGL` library that provides the EGL API entry points and helper functions for use by the drivers.
-EGL API handles graphics context management, surface/buffer binding, and rendering synchronization and enables high-performance, accelerated, mixed-mode 2D and 3D rendering for the Embedded-System Graphics.
-This feature is formerly known as Eagle.

-This flag should be enabled on embedded systems that support Khronos rendering APIs, such as OpenGL ES or OpenVG.

 ### gallium
 Pass the `-Dgallium-drivers=swrast` option (and others depending on the video cards selection, e.g. `i915`, `vc4`, `r600`, `radeonsi`, etc) to the meson build command.
 Enable Gallium3D - a new architecture for building 3D graphics drivers that is designed to allow portability to all major operating systems and graphics interfaces.
 Build Gallium based `swrast_dri.so` library and other supported driver libraries (`*_dri.so`) enabled via the `VIDEO_CARDS` variable and install them into the `/usr/lib/dri` directory.

 This flag should only be enabled as a dependency of one or more video card drivers and other Mesa features or if there is an explicit need for the `Gallium3D` backend, e.g. for software rendering using LLVM without hardware acceleration.

-### gbm
-Append the `drm` value to the `-Dplatforms=` option and pass it together with the `-Dgbm=enabled` option to the meson build command.
-Build and install a `libgbm.so` library that provides a graphics buffer manager (aka GBM) - an abstraction of the graphics driver specific buffer management APIs (for instance the various `libdrm_*` libraries), implemented internally by calling into the Mesa GPU drivers.

-This flag should only be enabled as a dependency of the graphics driver, or if the target system runs the Wayland display server.

 ### gles1
 Pass the `-Dgles1=enabled` option to the meson build command.
 Build and install the `libGLESv1_CM` library that provides support for the OpenGL ES 1.1 API - a royalty-free, cross-platform API for rendering advanced 2D and 3D graphics on embedded and mobile systems - including consoles, phones, appliances and vehicles.
 OpenGL ES depends on a working EGL implementation.